zjunlp/KnowLM/README.md

   <summary><b>推理能力</b></summary>

 - **Question: Roger has 5 tennis balls.
 He buys 2 more cans of tennis balls.
 Each can has 3 tennis balls.
-How many tennis balls does he have now?
+How many tennis balls does he have now?<br/>
   Answer: Roger started with 5 balls.
 2 cans of 3 each is 6 tennis balls.
 5 + 6 = 11.
-The answer is 11.
+The answer is 11.<br/>
-  Question: The cafeteria had 23 apples. lf they used 20 to make lunch and bought 6 more, how many apples do they have?
+  Question: The cafeteria had 23 apples. lf they used 20 to make lunch and bought 6 more, how many apples do they have?<br/>
   Answer: Cafeteria started with 23 apples.**  20 apples were used to make lunch.
 6 more apples were bought.
 23 - 20 = 3.
 3 + 6 = 9.
-The answer is 9.
+The answer is 9.<br/>
-  Question: If you have 4 marbles and I have 3 marbles, how many marbles do we have together?
+  Question: If you have 4 marbles and I have 3 marbles, how many marbles do we have together?<br/>
   Answer: 4 + 3 = 7.
 The answer is 7.:arrow_left:
 </details>